hashicorp/terraform-website/content/source/docs/enterprise/data-security.html.md

 page_title: "Security - Terraform Enterprise"
 ---

-# Private Terraform Enterprise - Security
+# Terraform Enterprise - Security

-Private Terraform Enterprise (PTFE) takes the security of the data it manages seriously.
-This table lists which parts of the PTFE app can contain sensitive data, what storage is used, and what encryption is used.
+Terraform Enterprise takes the security of the data it manages seriously.
+This table lists which parts of the Terraform Enterprise app can contain sensitive data, what storage is used, and what encryption is used.

 | Object                               | Storage       | Encrypted                             |
 |:-------------------------------------|:--------------|:--------------------------------------|